 Labradors are renowned for being one of the most loving breeds around.
 Often termed, America’s favorite dog — Labs benefit from good overall health and few serious or dire complications.

-The best way to make sure that your Labrador Retriever lives a long life is to feed your pet a controlled diet.
 No snacks, high-fat food, and low-cost kibble that carries the wrong nutrient profile.
 Make sure your dog food is specially formulated for medium-large sized dogs, and opt for human-quality meat- fish and poultry.

 Complex carbohydrates like brown rice and sweet potato are the ideal support for a well-rounded diet, but depending on your approach, you may decide to go with a scientifically formulated food instead.
 Both methods work as long as you cover all nutrient, protein, fat, and mineral requirements.